bencavat/wineapp/README.md

 wine repo

+Split red and white ones
+- you can plot twice (set the color for two different plots)

 Main:
 Currently, main is used as sergeant and main interface
 - I need to convert dump.json to a numpy array and feed that to the plot